Heiwajima/dogshed/README.md

      /private - keys, account settings, etc.
+        /settings.json - account-specific settings for this user /filters.json - overall filters defined by this user /subscribers - directory of subscribers who want to be notified of new content from user /subscriberId
+                /subscriber.json - details about subscriber relationship
-        /settings.json - account-specific settings for this user /filters.json - overall filters defined by this user /subscriptions - directory of subscriptions this user has subscribed to, one subdirectory per subscription /subscriptionId
+                /profile.json - cached profile information about remote user /filters.json - user-defined filters to apply to notifications sent to this account /subscriptions - directory of subscriptions this user has subscribed to, one subdirectory per subscription /subscriptionId
                 /subscription.json - details about subscription